jkendall327/dotnet-explanations/coredocs/index.md

 # Simple explanations for .NET concepts

-## What is this site?
 This site is a place for me to record my understanding of .NET, C# and related technologies.
-My hope is that it will also serve as a useful learning resources for anyone in the same position as me -- someone interested in .NET as a general concept but is confused bby the large amounts of unfamiliar names, project types and terminology.
+My hope is that it will also serve as a useful learning resources for anyone who was in the same position as me -- interested in .NET as a general concept but confused by unfamiliar names, project types and terminology.

-My goal is to write in a direct and simple manner that gets you the 'essential core' of a topic without bogging you down in theoretical jargon or extraneous details.
-On the other hand, I'm going to try and avoid the kinds of wild and crazy metaphors you sometimes see in discourse about .NET, because I never found them useful for truly understanding a topic.

-## What topics will you cover?
-I plan to provide a broad overview of as much of .NET as I can.
-I do not aim to provide technical or authoritative explanations on any one topic.
-My hope is that a newcomer to the field can read my page on a topic that seems interesting to them, get a good rough understanding of what it's all about, and then jump into more formal sources (like Microsoft's official documentation or a Manning Press book) with confidence.
+My goal is to give you the 'eureka moment' needed to appreciate more detailed resources, like the [MSDN](https://docs.microsoft.com/en-us/dotnet/) or a [Manning Press](https://www.manning.com/) book.
+I try to write as directly and clearly as possible.
+If you read a page and think 'well, that's pretty simple, why did he feel the need to explain that?' -- I'm happy.

-This is intended to cover topics which I think are commonly or easily misunderstood, so I won't explain fundamental programming concepts like variables or for-loops.
+This page isn't a programming tutorial, so I won't explain fundamental concepts like variables or for-loops.

-In no particular order, topics I'd like to cover include:
+## Topics
 * C#
     * [Interfaces](interfaces.md) (incomplete!)
     * [Generics](generics.md) (incomplete!)